DP-LDMs: Differentially Private Latent Diffusion Models: Differentially private latent diffusion models (DP-LDMs)

 \paragraph{Which public dataset to use given a private dataset?} This is an open question in transfer learning literature.
 Generally, if the two datasets are close to each other in \textit{some} sense, they are assumed to be a better pair.
 However, similarity \textit{in what sense} has to be chosen differently depending on a particular data domain and appropriately privatized if private data is used in this step.
-We believe using FID as a proxy to judge the similarity between two \textit{image} datasets is sensible (See \secref{simpletransfer} how we privatize this step).
+For instance, if the data is in 2D space, similarity in L2-distance sense might make sense.
+Our data lies in a high dimensional pixel space, where judging similarity in the FID sense is widely used (when comparing two image distributions using each distribution's image samples).
+Hence, we use FID as a proxy to judge the similarity between two \textit{image} datasets (See \secref{simpletransfer} how we privatize this step).
 In other datasets, out of the image domain, there could be a more appropriate metric to use than FID, e.g., in the case of discrete data, kernel-based distance metrics with an appropriately chosen kernel could be more useful.